zhixiangxu/ml-ids-test-environment-sdn/README.md

-# IDS Test Environment in SDN
+# Machine Learning IDS and testing environment using SDN
-Testing environment for intrusion detection systems in a software defined networking environment